The Conversion That Will Save Your Retirement

 Converting to a Roth IRA is all about timing, though.
 Once you convert any money into a Roth IRA, you can’t reverse the conversion.
 Consulting with a financial advisor can be very helpful for figuring out when the best time is to convert your money.
 It’s also important to know the “five-year rule” of Roth IRAs.
 If you take funds out of a Roth IRA account that is less than five years old, you may have to pay taxes on some of the withdrawals.
 So, you have to give your money time to take advantage of taxes, but it is well worth it.

 There is no way to completely avoid paying taxes on your retirement funds.
 With tax-deferred income like 401(k) money and traditional IRAs, you will be subject to whatever the tax rate is in the future.
 Locking in today’s low tax rates with a Roth IRA will prevent you from losing any of your hard-earned retirement money to taxes.
 If you want more strategies for optimizing your taxes, check out this documentary I was featured in called The Power of Zero.
 Directed by Doug Orchard and based off of David McKnight's book, this film dives deep into ways that people can manage their taxes so they can have secure, guaranteed lifetime income in retirement.
-Licensed advisors can watch the film for FREE, and it can be shown to clients!
 Click here for more information about the film.